Affirmative action in the United States: Reagan (1981–1989)

-Obama administration (2009–2017)
+Obama (2009–2017)

 After the election and inauguration of Barack Obama in the 2008 election, a huge excitement swept the nation for the first African-American president of the United States.
 Many supporters and citizens began to hope for a future with affirmative action that would be secure under a black president.
 However, progress was not as apparent within the first few years of president Obama's administration.
 In 2009, education statistics denote the problems of college admissions in the US: "The College Board recently released the average 2009 SAT scores by race and ethnicity.
 They found that the gap between Black and Latino student versus White and Asian students has widened, despite the College Board's recent efforts to change questions to eliminate cultural biases."
 To the administration, it was apparent that more work was needed to better the situation.
 The following year in 2010, Obama presented his plan regarding the past administration's policy, under George W. Bush, called the "No Child Left Behind Act."
 Unlike the No Child Left Behind Act, president Obama's policy would instead reward schools and institutions for working with minorities and oppressed students.
 Additionally, in an indirect manner, the Obama administration aimed to garner support for more federal money and funds to be allocated to financial aid and scholarships to universities and colleges within the United States.
 They also have endorsed the decision of Fisher vs. University of Texas where the Supreme Court decision which endorses "the use of affirmative action to achieve a diverse student body so long as programs are narrowly tailored to advance this goal."

-Trump administration (2017–2021)
+Trump (2017–2021)

 The Trump administration supported rolling back Obama-era policies on affirmative action, and Trump advocated that institutions, including universities, colleges, and schools, should use "race-neutral alternatives" concerning admissions.
 The guidelines the administration set were aimed to curb the Supreme Court decision's in Fisher v.
 University of Texas.

 In 2019, the United States District Court for the District of Massachusetts ruled in Students for Fair Admissions v.
 President and Fellows of Harvard College, a lawsuit alleging discrimination in admission against Asian Americans by the college, that Harvard's system, while imperfect, nonetheless passed constitutional muster.

-Biden administration (2022–)
+Biden (2021–2025)

-The case has been appealed, and in January 2022, the Supreme Court agreed to hear the case together with a similar case related to admissions practices at the University of North Carolina.
+Students for Fair Admissions v.
+President and Fellows of Harvard College was appealed, and in January 2022, the Supreme Court agreed to hear the case together with a similar case related to admissions practices at the University of North Carolina.
 The case was argued on October 31, 2022.
+After the court rejected affirmative action at U.S. colleges and universities on June 29, 2023, President Joe Biden said he "strongly" disagreed with the decision.
+In a televised address, he urged the nation to make sure the decision did not become "the last word" on affirmative action.
+"Discrimination still exists in America," he said.